After-Shock/Cloudbox-wiki/FAQ.md

   There is an issue with the permissions on that folder that you'll need to fix manually (Cloudbox can't fix this as Plex creates this folder after the first scan)

-   To fix this, Run the following (replace `seed` with your user:group):
+   To fix this, Run the following command.
+Replace `user` and `group` to match yours' (see [here](FAQ#find-your-user-id-uid-and-group-id-gid).

    ```
    docker stop plex
-   sudo chown -R seed:seed /opt/plex
+   sudo chown -R user:group /opt/plex
    docker start plex
    ```